Marius-Mulama/Astar-Path-Finding/README.md

 Press the space bar to sart the path finding process and wait for the magic to happen

-Right click to remove the drawn ponts
+Right click to remove the drawn points

 Press c to clear the whole screen